OpenLMIS/openlmis-ref-distro/README.md

 	http://<your ip-address>/
 	```

-	_note if_ you get a `HTTP 502: Bad Gateway`, that's probably okay.
-Just wait a few minutes as not everything has started yet.
+	_note if_ you get a `HTTP 502: Bad Gateway`, it is probably still starting up all of the
+	microservice containers.
+You can wait a few minutes for everything to start.
+You can also
+	run `docker stats` to watch each container using CPU and memory while starting.

   By default the demo configuration (facilities, geographies, users, etc) is loaded on startup.
 To use that demo you may start
   with a demo account: